 I already mentioned that Hollywood played an important role in billiard popularization, especially Paul Newman, who, despite The Hustler, played the lead role in The Color of Money, directed by Martin Scorsese.

-Another movie that puts billiards in the first place is Poolhall Junkies, with Christopher Walken, Mars Callahan, and Chazz Palminteri in leading roles.
+Another movie that puts billiards in first place is Poolhall Junkies, with Christopher Walken, Mars Callahan, and Chazz Palminteri in leading roles.

 Probably the most popular billiards movie with a female leading role is Turn the River, with the powerful role of Famke Janssen.